rainy-juzixiao/rainy-notification/README.md

 This library supports CMake build system.
 Please ensure that your project is built with `C++ 17`, as WinRT requires `C++ 17` to work properly.

+### How to Use
+This library already provides annotated documentation, but it's in Chinese.
+However, from the function names, you can generally infer their purpose.
+Additionally, all names, except for templates, follow the snake_case naming convention.

+The following is just a demo, but it also demonstrates some basic features.

 ```cpp
 #include "include/rainy_notification.hpp"